 A former intern at FireEye has pleaded guilty to selling the Dendroid malware on the underground web forum Darkode.

-According to The Register, Morgan Culbertson, 20, of Pittsburgh recently pleaded guilty to his crimes before a Pittsburgh federal judge.
+, Morgan Culbertson, 20, of Pittsburgh recently pleaded guilty to his crimes before a Pittsburgh federal judge.

 "I committed the crime, so I am responsible," Culbertson told Senior U.S. District Judge Maurice Cohill Jr. on Tuesday.
 "I understand what I did was wrong and I take full responsibility.
 I would like in the future to use may skills to help protect people."